pn74870/RL-for-bootstrap/README.md

-RL method for solving the crossing equation for conformal bootstrap.
+RL method for solving overconstrained systems of non-linear equations for conformal bootstrap.